vxcute/ParcordREBot/README.md

 About:
 ------
-Paracord Is a Discord Bot That Works As An Assembler & Disassmbler It Also Contains Basic Utils That Will Ease Your RE Process
+Paracord Is a Discord Bot That Works As A Disassmbler It Also Contains Basic Utils That Will Ease Your RE Process

 Libraries Used:
 ---------------